caspark/rust-game-of-life-exercises/README.md

 Get faster type errors with `cargo check` (it skips actually building the resulting binary).

-Run tests with `cargo test` (there aren't any useful tests right now, but you could add some).
+Run tests with `cargo test` or `cargo test -p conway` (there aren't any useful tests right now, but you could add some).

 Format your code with `cargo fmt`.